Moto World

 But it’s harder to tell by eye when a carbon rim is worn out – you won’t find handy wear indicators like on an aluminum rim, so you want to pay particular attention to the carbon surface.

-Generally speaking, carbon fiber rims are constructed with an individual layer of material laid over the brake track to give an excellent braking performance, prevent heat buildup and prolong the life of the rim.
+Generally speaking, carbon fiber rims are constructed with a layer of material laid over the brake track to give an excellent braking performance, prevent heat buildup, and prolong the rim’s life.
 Underneath this top layer is the raw carbon weave.
-If you’ve been using your carbon wheels so much that this structural layer has become exposed, then it could be time to replace the rim.
-Sometimes the edge can become discolored in this area, or you can see through the top layer of carbon.
+If you’ve been using your carbon wheels so much that this structural layer has become exposed, it could be time to replace the rim.
+Sometimes, the edge can become discolored in this area, or you can see through the top carbon layer.

 “You must use the proper brake pads for your specific rims.
-Use of improper or contaminated brake pads will lead to excessively high braking temperatures which can cause premature rim wear and failure which can lead to serious injury and death,” warns Zipp.
+Using improper or contaminated brake pads will lead to excessively high braking temperatures, which can cause premature rim wear and failure, leading to serious injury and death,” warns Zipp.

-So now you know how to spot a worn out rim, what are your choices for replacing the worn side?
-In most cases, you can return the edge, and all good bike shops will happily do the work for you.
-Building a wheel isn’t as scary as you might imagine if you fancy doing the job yourself, and there are lots of good wheel building guides available online if you want to go down that route.
+Now that you know how to spot a worn-out rim, what are your choices for replacing the worn side?
+In most cases, you can return to the edge, and all good bike shops will happily do the work for you.
+Building a wheel isn’t as scary as you might imagine if you fancy doing the job yourself, and there are lots of good wheel-building guides available online if you want to go down that route.

 Jesse French